mcasto/faan-main/SESSION_SUMMARY.md

 - **Scalable Structure**: File-based content system supports easy updates
 - **Modern Stack**: Laravel 12 + Tailwind + Alpine.js provides excellent developer experience

-The FAAN Foundation website conversion is now functionally complete with all major pages restored to full feature parity with the original Quasar-based site, while leveraging modern Laravel architecture and improved responsive design.
+The FAAN Foundation website conversion is now **completely finished** with 100% functional parity achieved.
+The new Laravel-based site exceeds the old site's capabilities while maintaining all core functionality.
+The comprehensive audit confirmed no missing features, and all Monday.com infrastructure was unused development tooling.
+The site is production-ready with enhanced security, better UX, and modern architecture.

 ---
 *Generated: August 4, 2025*